iNKORE-NET/STARTER.ElectronVite-React/README.md

-# Electron-Vite Starter-Kit
+# Electron-Vite React Starter-Kit

-This is a simple project to get you started with Electron.
+This is a simple project to get you started with Electron and React.
 It uses Electron-Vite to manage the Electron app and vanilla JavaScript for the main interface.

 All the technologies used in this project are: